Can you make pizza dough with a food processor?

 Don’t Over-Knead – Do not even over-knead the dough; the heat from the processor will increase the temperature of the dough, affecting the dough’s consistency.

 Mixing Pizza Dough in Food Processor

-Many pizza dough recipes always include instructions for mixing by hand and by a stand mixer.
-Although mixing in a food processor, which is an increasingly popular option, is not covered.
+Many pizza dough recipes always include hand-mixing instructions and a stand mixer.
+Although mixing in a food processor, an increasingly popular option is not covered.